THE RECKLESS BEAUTY OF FARMERS’ PRODUCTS AND COUNTRY ACCESSORIES

 FARMERS’ creams and balms begin life on a wild, rain swept Welsh hillside where the fields are so high it feels like they touch the sky.
+The farm sits on Mynydd Epynt, part of the vast and stunningly beautiful Cambrian Mountains which stretch across mid-Wales.
 It is a rare lavender that grows at 1100 feet in Wales where this small team tends its crop in rhythm with their sheep farming neighbours.
 Lavender awakes from its winter sleep as lambing begins.
 At shearing time, the still is on and the scent of lavender oil, the unique ingredient in FARMERS’ products, is in the air.
 The dazzling beauty of this Welsh hillside is reflected in FARMERS’ restorative, hardworking, stylish products.

 The oil is sent to our partner, the incomparable Helen Lowe, who designs FARMERS’ unique formulae in her north Wales studio.
 Helen makes creams in small batches with fresh, natural ingredients and never animal testing.
 All FARMERS’ products with the exception of the balms, which contain honey, are vegan.